tvdboom/ATOM/docs_sources/api/plots/plot_probabilities.md

 </blockquote>
 <strong>target: int or str, optional (default=1)</strong>
 <blockquote>
-Probability of being that category (as index or name).
+Probability of being that category in the target column as index or name.
+ Only for multiclass classification.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>